cloud-gov/federalist.18f.gov/pages/about-federalist/why-use-federalist.md

 - **Easy to host and maintain:** It’s very easy to host static website files on Federalist.
 You can easily take advantage of scaling services like Amazon S3 through Federalist where you pay only for what you use.

 - **Fully customizable:** Designers and developers can customize static websites into whatever form they want without having to strip away CMS-provided features and defaults.
 Static sites can be used to build many different types of sites, from organization homepages or intranets to pre-generated web application program interfaces that display data from a separate server.

+## What can I build with Federalist?

+Federalist provides [ready-to-use templates]({{site.baseurl}}/pages/using-federalist/#federalist-templates) for several common website types.
+You can also use custom website templates based on Jekyll or Hugo (Hugo use is still in beta).
+18F maintains many Jekyll-based websites that you can fork and adopt.

+Possible sites include:

+- A simple homepage for your government organization with information about personnel, meetings, and contact information.

+- Data visualization sites that pull data from a separate API server (Federalist does not provide API servers).

+- A single page with information about a recently released report that may receive a lot of traffic.

+For real world examples, see these [ten existing sites]({{site.baseurl}}/pages/about-federalist/example-sites/) out of the 89 sites currently live on Federalist.